swrlab/swrlab/PRINCIPLES.md

 We aspire our products and services to be accessible and usable by everyone.

-We only use neutral and inclusive names for our services and in our code.
-We advocate and educate others, whenever we come across old or new occurances of avoidable terms.
+We only use neutral and inclusive names for our services and in our code and documentation.
+We advocate and educate others, whenever we come across occurrences of avoidable terms.

 ## Code Structure & Testing

-Code should be readable, understandable and clean.
+Code should be readable, understandable, and clean.
 It should include inline comments for documentation about specific steps.
-Overall documentation should be included in seperate Markdown files.
+Overall documentation should be written in separate Markdown files.

 Modules and artifacts used in multiple projects should be managed in a central place to avoid redundancy and to benefit from adaptability (e.g. `@swrlab/node-utils`).